RepairLLaMA: Efficient Representations and Fine-Tuned Adapters for Program Repair

 \section{Conclusion}

-In this paper, we have proposed RepairLLaMA, a novel program repair approach that combines parameter-efficient fine-tuning with program repair specific code representations.
+In this paper, we have proposed RepairLLaMA, a novel program repair approach that combines parameter-efficient fine-tuning with program repair-specific code representations.
 RepairLLaMA's code representations are unique in incorporating repair signals, such as fault localization, under realistic assumptions, and in aligning with pre-training data and objectives.
-To validate RepairLLaMA, we perform a series of extensive experiments on two benchmarks, incl.
-Defects4J and HumanEval-Java.
-Our results clearly validate our core design decisions, with RepairLLaMA correctly fixing 144 Defects4J and 109 HumanEval-Java bugs, outperforming strong baselines, incl.
+To validate RepairLLaMA, we perform a series of extensive experiments on three benchmarks: Defects4J, HumanEval-Java, and GitBug-Java.
+Our results clearly validate our core design decisions, with RepairLLaMA correctly fixing 144 Defects4J, 109 HumanEval-Java bugs, \new{and 20 GitBug-Java bugs}, outperforming strong baselines, incl.
 GPT-3.5 and GPT-4.
 RepairLLaMA opens an avenue for research on different kinds of efficient fine-tuning for program repair.